Also known as “Panic Disorder,” it is a type of Anxiety.

 By controlling your breathing, you can help return your heart rate to normal, lower blood pressure, decrease sweating, and restore a sense of control.

-One method to reduce your breathing is to take a deep breath and hold it for as long as you can.
+One method to reduce your breathing is to take a deep breath and hold it for as long as possible.

-This balances the levels of oxygen and carbon dioxide and reduces the feeling that you can not breathe.
+This balances oxygen and carbon dioxide levels and reduces the feeling that you can not breathe.

 After holding your breath, then start deep, diaphragmatic breathing.
 Inhale slowly and deeply, then exhale slowly.